Everyone wants a perfectly toned body, but let’s face it, finding time to go to the gym daily can be difficult. Lucky for you, you don't have to.

 #7 - Treadmill Belt Slows Down or Stops Abruptly

 If the treadmill belt slows down or stops suddenly during use, check for any foreign objects or debris caught under the belt.
 Lubricate the belt and rollers if needed.
-If the problem persists, examine the motor brushes and the motor itself for wear and tear.
+If the problem persists, examine the motor brushes and the motor for wear and tear.

 #8 - Error Codes on the Treadmill Console